 So this can be anything upsetting to a recovering alcoholic.
 When we are new, we are easily agitated and often anxious, just like other people, by a new job, family troubles, romantic relationships, money, arguments with friends, or even just from what’s going on inside our heads.
 As you may know, we alcoholics are not always the best at processing our emotions…

 Mental Infatuation (Mental Relapse):

 Okay so we have been letting our emotions get the best of us for a while now, and we may start to remember the “good times” we had during our addiction.
-We might find ourselves reaching out to old friends we used with, hanging out with people we know might not be the best for us, or even starting to plan how we will relapse.
+We might find ourselves reaching out to old friends we used or drank with, hanging out with people we know might not be the best for us, or even starting to plan how we will relapse.

 If we continue to let our heads and hearts work in those ways without combating them with the twelve steps, we are almost guaranteed to relapse.
 This stage is when your emotions have gotten the best of you, and your thoughts have convinced you that going back out will give you the peace you thought you were looking for.

 While it is good for every alcoholic or loved one to understand and recognize these stages, it doesn’t mean that once they start, they can’t be stopped.